Quercus pacifica

 Quercus pacifica is a species of oak known by the common names island scrub oak, Channel Island scrub oak, and Pacific oak.

 Description

 Quercus pacifica is a shrub or a small tree growing up to 5 m in height, or occasionally taller.

-The leaves are roughly oval in shape and edged with pointed teeth.
+The leaves are roughly oval in shape and have entire, wavy, or toothed edges.
 The green blades are up to 4 cm long by 4 cm wide.
 They have shiny upper surfaces and waxy, hairy, glandular undersides.

 The acorn has a cap up to 2 cm wide and a nut measuring 2 or 3 cm long.